search Where Thought Leaders go for Growth

 Tip 2: Define clear objectives

-If the aim of a sales cycle is ultimately to improve sales performance, it is easier to optimise your actions by aiming for clear, predefined objectives (reducing lead processing time, shortening the overall sales cycle, etc.).
+If the aim of a sales cycle is ultimately to improve sales performance, it's easier to optimise your actions by aiming for clear, predefined objectives.
+Do you want to shorten the time between making contact and closing?
+Improve your conversion rate?
+Increase the average value of contracts signed?
+Each objective has a direct impact on your sales actions.

 Tip 4: Focus on your prospects